super7ramp/croiseur/build-logic/README.md

   conventions.
 - [`java-aggregate-coverage-tests`][]: Conventions for modules producing or aggregating test coverage on other modules.
+- [`java-aot`][]: Conventions for Java Ahead-of-Time compilation.
+Adds a pre-configuration for building native images with GraalVM.
+Extends the `java` conventions.
 - [`java-application`][]: Conventions for Java applications.
 Extends the `java` convention plugin.
-- [`java-cli`][]: Conventions for Java CLI applications.
-Adds a dependency on the picocli framework ond a pre-configuration for native images.
-Extends the `java-application` conventions.
 - [`java-library`][]: General conventions for Java libraries: Adds a publishing configuration.
   Extends the `java` conventions.
 - [`jni-rust`][]: Defines an incoming configuration for defining dependencies on native